World Sheep Shearing Records Society Inc. [ WSSRS ]

 - All shearers must put their own sheep out of the porthole.
 Two per run may miss the porthole.
 Further sheep missing the porthole must be caught by the shearer or be deducted from the tally.

-- Only one board wool handler per stand is allowed, and must not assist the shearer.
+- Only one board wool handler attending a shearer at any one time, and must not assist the shearer.

 - Any abuse of official rules in an attempt to benefit the shearer will receive an official warning.
 A second warning will disqualify the attempt.